IslemBcf/School-Language-System/README.md

-# Speakly / School Management System
+# School Management System (Lumina Academy)

-Speakly is a Laravel-based school management system designed for a language school or educational institution.
+School Management System (Lumina Academy) is a Laravel-based school management system designed for a language school or educational institution.
 It centralizes academic, administrative, financial, and communication workflows into role-based dashboards for admins, secretaries, teachers, students, and parents.

 The project was built as a final-year computer science project and demonstrates MVC architecture, authentication, role-based access control, database design, Blade/Tailwind interfaces, testing, and deployment preparation.